Filmmaker

 A Series by Nathalie Bibeau

 The inconceivable saga of Kaitlyn Braun, a 25-year old social worker who called on over 40 doulas to support her through multiple traumatic pregnancies and births.
-With intimate access to the doulas and exclusive access to Kaitlyn Braun, Doula explores same-gender crime, the nature of empathy and the controversial question of its limitations.
+With intimate access to both the victims and the perpetrator, Doula explores same-gender crime, the nature of empathy and the controversial question of its limitations.

 GAGGED